briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     premises at which it sells instant bingo tickets or cards;

     14. _(14)_ Possess a deal of instant bingo tickets or cards that was not purchased from a distributor licensed under Ohio R.C.
-[2915.081][ORC Section 2915.081] as reflected on an invoice issued by the distributor that contains all of the information required by Section 517.11(f);
+[2915.081][ORC 2915.081] as reflected on an invoice issued by the distributor that contains all of the information required by Section 517.11(f);

     15. _(15)_ Fail, once it opens a deal of instant bingo tickets or cards, to